 - Other forms of Effective Communication

-Requests for these services must be emailed to us at least 30 days prior to the event to allow for sufficient preparation.
-To submit a request, please email us at email@example.com.
+Requests for these services must be submitted to us at least 30 days prior to the event to allow for sufficient preparation.
+The deadline for this event is May 15, 2023.
+To submit a request, please fill out the Effective Communication Request Form.

 - ATMs & Concessions: All ATMs and concessions are fully accessible and located throughout the venue.
 If assistance is required, please confer with an event staff member.

 - First Aid: We have several First Aid locations throughout the venue, noted on the event maps and mobile app.
 Professional medical staff can help you with your medical needs at these locations.